tree12/BackupCloudForge/README.md

 ## 9. Project Status

-- The user purchased only the DLL file and did not receive the source code.
-This project is no longer supported, as the user has moved to a new version.
-Therefore, the code is no longer in use.
+- The user purchased only the DLL files and did not receive the source code.
+This project is no longer supported, as the user has migrated to a newer version.
+Therefore, the code is no longer being used.
 Since there is no NDA (Non-Disclosure Agreement), I am able to share the code.
 - Production runtime: ASP.NET Core on Windows; SQL Server back-end.
 - EdiFabric template set: `EdiFabric.Templates.Edifact` (D96A).